-Program Discovery Pre-Clinical Phase 1 Phase 2 Phase 3 Anticipated Milestones SER-109 Recurrent CDI Begin enrollment of Phase 3 clinical trial in the first half of 2015 SER-262 Primary CDI (1) Commence clinical studies in the second half of 2015 SER-155 Drug-resistant bacteria & post-antibiotic restoration - Continue pre-clinical screening efforts to identify indication.
-Commence clinical studies in first half of 2016 SER-301 Crohn's diseases & Diabetes - Commence clinical studies in first half of 2016
+Program Discovery Pre-Clinical Phase 1 Phase 2 Phase 3 Anticipated Milestones SER-109 Recurrent CDI Begin enrollment of Phase 2/3 pivotal clinical trial in the first half of 2015 SER-109i Ulcerative colitis Commence Phase 1 study in the fourth quarter of 2015 SER-262 Primary CDI (1) Commence clinical studies in the first half of 2016 SER-155 Antibiotic-resistant bacteria & post- antibiotic restoration Continue pre-clinical screening efforts to identify indication.
+Commence clinical studies in the second half of 2016

-(1) We are developing SER-262 to be used following antibiotic treatment of primary CDI to prevent initial recurrence of CDI.
+^{.)} We are developing SER-262 to be used following antibiotic treatment of primary CDI to prevent initial recurrence of CDI.